Language selection

 • stereo cameras for navigation

 The Canadian lunar rover is a major initiative under the CSA's Lunar Exploration Accelerator Program.
-This program fosters innovation in areas of strength for Canada, like robotics, science, health and artificial intelligence.
+This program fosters innovation in areas of strength for Canada, like robotics, science, and health.

 Explore further